NHSDigital/communications-manager-api/docs/tests/development/post_v1_message-batches/validation.md

 | LS1 6AECD | Used to ensure only valid postcode is accepted |

-## Scenario: An API consumer submitting a request with invalid address lines (too few) receives a 400 ‘Missing Value’ response
+## Scenario: An API consumer submitting a request with invalid address lines (too few) receives a 400 ‘Too few items’ response

 A valid contact detail must be structured in this format: { address: { lines: [ Value1, Value2 ], postcode: value } }